Tron-Only/Tron-Only/README.md

 - 👋 Hi, I’m @Tron-Only
-- 👀 I’m interested in Game and Software Development
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Python and HTML
+- 🌱 I’m currently learning Web Development
 - 📱 You can contact me on Discord as trononly.